 Why does the dog take goodies but not his food?
 As a dog owner, it can be worrisome when your pup turns away from their usual meals but happily munches on treats.
 This behavior is relatively common and may result from various causes, including health concerns or behavioral patterns.
 By identifying the root of this issue, you can take the proper steps to resolve it and keep your dog on a balanced, nutritious diet.
-We have to know why does the dog take goodies but not his food.
+We have to know why the dog takes goodies but not his food.

 Why does the dog take goodies but not his food?